yzh503/yzh503.github.io/_posts/2015-08-21-authentication-timing-attack.markdown

 {% endhighlight %}

 ### Prevention
-By knowing this vulnerability, you will be able to prevent people from attacking you through this way.
-You can either carefully compare every character, or have a constant response time.
+To prevent this vulnerability, either have a constant response time or use a more secure authentication technique.